-- Are you hoping to immediately drive revenue?
+Are you hoping to drive revenue immediately?

 Do you plan on directly monetizing your virtual summit through ticket sales or an all-access pass like Jason did with his Content Promotion Summit?
 In other words, are you testing your way into the online events business?

 If the purpose of your summit is to be a new source of revenue for your business, then keep that top of mind as it’ll have a major effect on all of the key planning decisions you’re about to make.
 Free signups aren’t worth much to you in this case unless you’re focused on converting them into direct ticket or “lifetime viewing” access sales, so the size of the email list you build from the virtual summit won’t be as important of a metric if your aim is to generate revenue directly from the event.

 Is your primary purpose lead generation for an existing product or service?

 After the event or during it, are you planning on upselling attendees on a related product or service offering that’s currently at the core of your business?